This page has information for people having radiotherapy for advanced prostate cancer.

 You should notice that the pain gradually improves, though it might take a few weeks for the treatment to be most effective.
 The pain relief usually lasts for several months and you may be able to reduce the dose of any pain-relieving drugs you are taking.
 But speak to your hospital team or GP first – you shouldn’t reduce the dose suddenly.
 If your pain or other symptoms don’t improve, talk to your doctor, radiographer or nurse.

-If your pain comes back, they might suggest another course of radiotherapy.
+If your pain or other symptoms don’t improve, talk to your doctor, radiographer or nurse.
+They might suggest another course of radiotherapy.
 If you’ve already had external beam radiotherapy to one area, you may be able to have it again to the same area.
 This will depend on the dose you’ve already had.
-If you have bone pain in more than one new area, you might be able to have more external beam radiotherapy or a course of radium-223.
+If you have bone pain in more than one new area, you might be able to have more external beam radiotherapy or radium-223.

-Questions to ask your doctor, nurse or radiographer
+Questions to ask your doctor, radiographer or nurse

-- Which type of radiotherapy are you suggesting for me and why?
+- Which type of radiotherapy is suitable for me and why?